 In addition, Johnson was the first president ever impeached.
 The House of Representatives voted to impeach him in 1868 for violating the Tenure of Office Act, and the Senate fell short of convicting him by one vote.
 He served the remainder of the term he took over for Lincoln but didn’t receive a nomination to run for another.

 James W. Ford was likely the first Black American to campaign for vice president and receive popular votes.
 He ran as the Communist Party’s vice presidential nominee three times: in 1932, 1936 and 1940.
 Previously, the Equal Rights Party had nominated Frederick Douglass as Victoria Woodhull’s running mate in 1872, but he didn’t accept the nomination.
 Reverend Simon P.W.
 Drew also ran as the vice presidential candidate for the Interracial Independent Party in 1928, yet it’s unclear if the party’s ticket appeared on ballots and received popular votes.

 Ford’s three vice presidential campaigns highlight how Black Americans historically ran for the office outside of the two-party system that denied them entry.
 The goal of these candidates wasn’t always to win the race, necessarily, but sometimes to draw national attention to racial and working-class issues.

 There have been several Black men and women nominated for vice president since Ford.
 One was Charlotta Bass, the first Black woman nominated for vice president, who ran on the Progressive Party ticket in 1952.
-Senator Kamala Harris’ nomination for the 2020 Democratic ticket marked the first time a major party has ever nominated a Black American (or any person of color) for vice president.
+Senator Kamala Harris’ nomination for the 2020 Democratic ticket marked the first time a major party has ever nominated a Black American for vice president.